 “I was young and naive when I married into my husband’s family,” says Ginger.
 “For years I tried hard to make my mother-in-law like me.
 Our relationship would be good for awhile, but then she’d suddenly be critical or make comments that were meant to be hurtful.
 Her annoyance and lack of respect for me has rubbed off on my husbands’ siblings and their children.
 I never thought my relationship with my in-laws it would end up like this.”

 If you try to make your mother-in-law like you, you will lose respect for yourself – and she will lose respect for you.
-It’s natural to want her to like (and even love!) you.
+Of course you want her to like (and even love!) you.
+This is normal and healthy.
 You love your husband, you know she loves her son, and you want to be part of the family.
-But trying to make yourself agreeable and likable is not the best way to solve difficult problems with your mother-in-law.
+But trying to make yourself likable and even lovable is not the best way to deal with a mother-in-law who hates you.

-“Men understand that they just need to get along with their in-laws, not love them,” says sociology professor Terri Orbuch in “Mother-in-Law and Order” in Real Simple magazine.
+“Men understand that they just need to get along with their in-laws, not love them,” says sociology professor Terri Orbuch in “Mother-in-Law and Order” in an old issue of Real Simple magazine.
 “And if liking them is impossible, men don’t get hung up on that, either.
 For the most part, men don’t need to understand why their mothers-in-law don’t like them.
 Women do.”

 If you read How to Stop Your Boyfriend’s Mother From Ruining Your Relationship, you’ll learn why you shouldn’t waste your time and energy wishing or wanting your in-laws to change.